linkerd/linkerd2/EXTENSIONS.md

 Status check results are √
 ```

 The final line of output should be either `Status check results are √` or
 `Status check results are ×`.

 In addition to the flags described above, `linkerd-name check` must accept the
 following flags:

-* `--namespace`/`-n`: Namespace to use for –proxy checks (default: all namespaces)
+* `--namespace`/`-n`: Namespace to use for –proxy checks (default: all
+  namespaces)
 * `--output`/`-o`: Output format.
-One of: basic, json
+One of: table, json
+* `--pre`: Only run pre-installation checks, to determine if the extension can
+  be installed
-* `--proxy`: Only run data-plane checks, to determine if the data plane is healthy
+* `--proxy`: Only run data-plane checks, to determine if the data plane is
+  healthy
 * `--wait`: Maximum allowed time for all tests to pass

 If the output format is set to json then output should be in json format
 instead of the output format described above.
 E.g.